Can My Parental Rights Be Reinstated After Termination?

 As a general rule, courts must find that the former parent is fit to serve as the child’s parent again.
 The evidential standard for this requirement varies from state to state.
 Most state courts require clear and convincing evidence of parental fitness, but in some states the standard is less stringent.

 States that allow for the reunification of a former parent and child include California, Colorado, Illinois, New York and North Carolina.
 Requirements for reinstatement differ among these states.
-Below are some examples of when reinstatement might occur:
+Examples of when reinstatement might happen include:

 - A child has been in the foster care system for a period of time without permanent placement